Azure/azure-quickstart-templates/hivemq-on-ubuntu/README.md

 ### azuredeploy.Parameters.json File Explained

 1.  _artifactsLocation: The base URL where artifacts required by this template are located
-2.  glassfishVersion: The version of GlassFish that will be deployed
-3.  glassfishRelease: The release package that will be deployed to all servers
+2.  hiveMQDownloadURL: The download URL containing the HiveMQ deployment package
 4.  numberOfInstances: Number of VMs to deploy
 5.  dnsNameforLBIP: A distinct Public DNS name used to reference the VM Load Balancer, for access to deployed applications
 6.  vmSize:  Select from one of the allowed VM sizes listed in the azuredeploy.json file